Ovarian Vein Embolization in Kansas City, KS

 - Being much less invasive than traditional procedures

-Our interventional radiologists would be more than happy to address any questions or concerns you may have regarding ovarian vein embolization or other treatment options for pelvic congestion syndrome.
+The interventional radiologists at the Kansas University Medical Center would be more than happy to address any questions or concerns you may have regarding ovarian vein embolization or other treatment options for pelvic congestion syndrome.
 To schedule an appointment, please call (913) 588-1030 today.